mscroggs/24hourmaths/magic.md

 At <strong>9:00</strong> GMT, the stream moved to <a href="https://youtu.be/6XTV6FWOfLg">youtu.be/6XTV6FWOfLg</a> and {% include _trickperson.html name="Bobby Seagull" twitter="Bobby_Seagull" website="https://bobbyseagull.com/" youtube="BOBBYSEAGULLTV" %} welcomed everyone back to the show.

 At <strong>9:00-9:30</strong> GMT, {% include _trickperson.html name="Alison Eves" twitter="AlisonEves" %} worked out Bobby's birthday.
 Alison coordinates maths masterclasses for the {% include _trickperson.html name="Royal Instutution" twitter="Ri_Science" youtube="theroyalinstitution" %}.

+At <strong>9:30-10:00</strong> GMT, {% include _trickperson.html name="Chris Smith" youtube="lainysmith" twitter="aap03102" %} hid the number 123 in a skull, confused Bobby with a clock, and did a song.
+Chris sends out a weekly maths newsletter full of puzzles, lesson ideas, resources, and trivia.